 This package provides a CLI plugin for Juju that allows automated provisioning of C1 BareMetal SSD servers on Scaleway.

 This plugin is highly inspired from kAPIlt Juju plugin.

 This process requires you to have a Scaleway account.

 The plugin installation is done via pypi, the Python package manager, available by default on Ubuntu.
 A virtualenv is also recommended to sandbox this install from your system packages:

 pip install -U juju-scaleway

-Before you can start using Juju with Scaleway, you need to get an API token.
+Before you can start using Juju with Scaleway, you need to get an API Key.

-The Access Key and the Secret Key will show on your screen.
+The Access and Secret Key will show on your screen.
 Take a note of the Secret Key as it will not be recoverable.

 In a terminal, export your credentials required by the plugin using environment variables: